Santa Fe, New Mexico: United States

 On October 21, 1887, Anton Docher, "The Padre of Isleta", went to New Mexico where he was ordained as a priest in the St Francis Cathedral of Santa Fe by Bishop Jean-Baptiste Salpointe.
 After a few years serving in Santa Fe, Bernalillo and Taos, he moved to Isleta on December 28, 1891.
 He wrote an ethnological article published in The Santa Fé Magazine in June 1913, in which he describes early 20th century life in the Pueblos.

 As railroads were extended into the West, Santa Fe was originally envisioned as an important stop on the Atchison, Topeka and Santa Fe Railway.
 But as the tracks were constructed into New Mexico, the civil engineers decided that it was more practical to go through Lamy, a town in Santa Fe County to the south of Santa Fe.
 A branch line was completed from Lamy to Santa Fe in 1880.
 The Denver and Rio Grande Western Railroad extended the narrow gauge Chili Line from the nearby city of Española to Santa Fe in 1886.
+The Territory of New Mexico incorporated the City of Santa Fe on June 17, 1891.

 Neither was sufficient to offset the negative effects of Santa Fe's having been bypassed by the main railroad route.
 It suffered gradual economic decline into the early 20th century.
 Activists created a number of resources for the arts and archaeology, notably the School of American Research, created in 1907 under the leadership of the prominent archaeologist Edgar Lee Hewett.
 In the early 20th century, Santa Fe became a base for numerous writers and artists.
 The first airplane to fly over Santa Fe was piloted by Rose Dugan, carrying Vera von Blumenthal as passenger.
-Together the two women started the development of the Pueblo Indian pottery industry, helping native women to market their wares.
+Together the two women started the development of the Pueblo Indian pottery industry, helping Native women to market their wares.
 They contributed to the founding of the annual Santa Fe Indian Market.

-In 1912, New Mexico was admitted as the United States of America's 47th state, with Santa Fe as its capital.

 20th century

-1912 plan

-In 1912, when the town's population was approximately 5,000 people, the city's civic leaders designed and enacted a sophisticated city plan that incorporated elements of the contemporary City Beautiful movement, city planning, and historic preservation.
+In 1912, New Mexico was admitted as the 47th U.S. state, with Santa Fe as its capital.
+At this time, with an approximate population of 5,000 people, the city's civic leaders designed and enacted a sophisticated city plan that incorporated elements of the contemporary City Beautiful movement, city planning, and historic preservation.
 The latter was particularly influenced by similar movements in Germany.
 The plan anticipated limited future growth, considered the scarcity of water, and recognized the future prospects of suburban development on the outskirts.
 The planners foresaw that its development must be in harmony with the city's character.